Management recommendations for soybean fields infested with white mold

 Tillage can be an important method for managing sclerotia, and crop rotation plans should be considered when making tillage decisions in severely infested fields.
 No-tillage is recommended when the next crop is not susceptible to white mold.
-With no-tillage, all of the sclerotia produced by this year’s infestation will remain on the soil surface where they have the highest probability of germinating.
+With no-tillage, all the sclerotia produced by this year’s infestation will remain on the soil surface where they have the highest probability of germinating or degrading.
 When the sclerotia germinate in fields planted to a non-host crop, no infection occurs and the life cycle of the disease is terminated.
 Non-host crops vary in their ability to create favorable conditions for sclerotia germination.
-Information from Wisconsin showed that small grains produced a higher level of sclerotia germination than commercial corn and information from IowaStateUniversity states that seed corn does not produce conditions favorable for sclerotia germination.
+Information from Wisconsin showed that small grains produced a higher level of sclerotia germination than commercial corn and information from Iowa State University states that seed corn may not produce conditions favorable for sclerotia germination.

 Tillage is recommended if the following crop is susceptible to white mold.
 Tillage operations that bury the sclerotia more than 2 inches deep will reduce the quantity of inoculum available to infect the following crop.
-However, the sclerotia will remain viable for at least five years and will be returned to the top 2 inches with subsequent tillage operations where they can germinate and infect susceptible crops.
+However, the sclerotia will remain viable for at least five years and will be returned to the top 2 inches with subsequent tillage operations where they can germinate to produce apothecia and infect susceptible crops.

-Producers can reduce the movement of sclerotia to non-infested fields by harvesting infested fields last and thoroughly cleaning the combine before entering non-infested fields and when soybean harvest is completed.
+Producers can reduce the movement of sclerotia to non-infested fields by harvesting infested fields last and thoroughly cleaning the combine before entering non infested fields and when soybean harvest is completed.

-Producers may also consider applying a biological control product such as Contans or KONI to fields having a history of severe white mold.
-These products contain Coniothyrium minitans, a naturally occurring fungus that attacks and degrades sclerotia in the soil.
+Producers may also consider applying a biological control product such as Contans to fields having a history of severe white mold.
+This product contains Coniothyrium minitans, a naturally occurring fungus that attacks and degrades sclerotia in the soil.
 The products should be incorporated into the soil as uniformly as possible to a depth of 2 inches at least three months prior to initial soybean bloom.
 Fall applications of 2 pounds per acre have been the most effective for reducing the number viable sclerotia in the soil.

-While the damage has already been done to this year’s soybean crop, producers can develop and implement plans for reducing the amount of 2015 white mold inoculum available to infect susceptible crops grown in the future.
+While the damage has already been done to this year’s soybean crop, producers can develop and implement plans for reducing the amount of white mold inoculum available to infect susceptible crops grown in the future.